dbarzin/mercator/docs/application.md

 ---

-#### Saving and rendering
+#### Rendering
   [<img src="/mercator/images/depsave.png" width="500">](images/depsave.png)

-- You can save the generated image by clicking the button located below the visualization.
+- You can download the generated image by clicking the button located below the visualization.
 - You can change the rendering style using the menu located below the visualization.

 ---